class Solution:

 This stack-based approach is efficient and avoids unnecessary work, making it suitable for large inputs.

-into a mutable array (or StringBuilder in Java) to allow in-place modifications.'('
+s into a mutable array (or StringBuilder in Java) to allow in-place modifications.'('.'(', push its index onto the stack.')':

 To make a parentheses string valid with the minimal number of removals, we use a stack to efficiently track unmatched opening parentheses and mark unmatched closing parentheses for removal as we scan the string.
 This approach ensures a linear time solution, avoids unnecessary computation, and leverages the properties of stacks for matching pairs.
 The final result is built by skipping all invalid parentheses, yielding a valid string with minimal edits.